 |💰 Best budget hotel:||Victorian Hotel|

-Where to Stay in Vancouver: 13 Best Areas to Stay in Vancouver
+Where to stay in Vancouver?
+13 Best areas to stay in Vancouver for tourists

-1. Downtown, where to Stay in Vancouver for first time
+1. Downtown, where to Stay in Vancouver for first-timers

-Vancouver’s downtown area is the very center of the city.
-This area occupies a network of streets running from False Creek in the southwest up to Vancouver Harbour in the northeast.
-Neighborhoods in Downtown are Waterfront, Coal Harbour, Yaletown, Gastown, Railtown & Chinatown, The Granville Entertainment District, English Bay, the West End, and Davie Village.
+Vancouver’s downtown area encompasses a network of streets running from False Creek up to Vancouver Harbour.
+Neighborhoods in Downtown are Waterfront, Coal Harbour, Yaletown, Gastown, Chinatown, Granville Entertainment District, English Bay, West End, and Davie Village.